dumitruc/web-crawler/src/docs/further-improvements.md

 # Decisions
 ## Single thread object to process URLs
-Avoid complex implementation to parsers to handle duplicate URLs
+Avoid complex implementation to parsers to handle duplicate URLs.
+If we go with recursion, at some point we'll have multiple threads trying to add same URL to completed work list, either lock(becomes slow) or endup with duplicates.
+Feels like for the size (eg on same host), this is better.
 ## Use of the shelf library to handles web page parsing
 Rather than building independent web page parsing mechanism, with all the exceptions and edge case scenario, use an off the shelf solution to handle web page, [jsop](https://jsoup.org/cookbook/input/load-document-from-url) library.
 On initial inspection quite popular, supports HTML5, very much alive, last commit 12 days ago.
 ## Go with java built in URL libraries